 Flour and Sugar in Cornbread

-I feel as strongly about flour in my cornbread as I do sugar and feel that neither belong.
-Even the grand Gray Lady, the New York Times errs, offering a modification of Sean Brock’s typical Southern-style skillet cornbread stating, “Sean Brock of Husk restaurant in Charleston, S.C., uses a specific grind and brand of cornmeal to create a fluffy texture, though similar results can be had by using a blend of cornmeal and flour.”
-Which, I am sorry, is simply not true.
+I feel as strongly about flour in my cornbread as I do sugar and feel that neither belongs.
+Even the grand Gray Lady, the New York Times errs, offering a modification of Sean Brock’s typical Southern-style skillet cornbread stating, “Sean Brock …uses a specific grind and brand of cornmeal to create a fluffy texture, though similar results can be had by using a blend of cornmeal and flour.”
+Which is simply not true.

-Let me know if you have any additional questions about grits or cornmeal — shoot me an email to info@virginiawillis.com.
+Let me know if you have any additional questions about grits or cornmeal.
+Thanks for reading.

 Bon Appétit Y’all!